DIVORCE IN HAWAII

 Hawai’i divorce law provides for a “no-fault” process.
-Under a no-fault divorce in Hawai’i, a spouse seeking a divorce needs to state one of four possible grounds:
+Under a no-fault divorce in Hawai’i, a spouse seeking a divorce needs to state one of four possible grounds below:

-- The parties have lived separate and apart for two years or more under a decree of separate maintenance and there has been no reconciliation;
+the parties have lived separate and apart for two years or more under a decree of separate maintenance and there has been no reconciliation; or

-As such, in order to get divorced, the law only requires that one spouse claim that the marriage is irretrievably broken (first of the grounds listed above).
-Previously, a spouse seeking a divorce needed to prove why they were entitled to a divorce, such as adultery or failure to support.
-Presently, the claim by one spouse that the marriage is irretrievably broken is enough for the divorce to proceed.
+In order to get divorced, the law only requires that one spouse claim that the marriage is irretrievably broken (first of the grounds listed above, which comprises the vast majority of all divorce filings).
+Previously, a spouse seeking a divorce needed to prove why they were entitled to a divorce (example: adultery, mental cruelty, or failure to support), where now a divorce may now proceed if one spouse asserts that the marriage is irretrievably broken.

 WHAT ELSE IS INVOLVED IN A DIVORCE?